miklb/michaelbishop/content/articles/postcss-superbasic-css-processing.md

 ---
 title: In Defense of PostCSS as a Super Basic CSS Processing SetUp
+excerpt: Outlining how I use PostCSS for CSS processing.
 layout: "layouts/article.html"
 permalink: "/article/postcss-superbasic-css-processing.html"
 date: git Created
 tags:
   - PostCSS
   - CSS
+  - pinned
+meta:
+  title: In Defense of PostCSS as a Super Basic CSS Processing Setup
+  desc: Outlining how I use PostCSS for CSS processing.
+  url: "{{ page.url }}"
 ---

 Over on Frontend Masters, Chris Coyier wrote up his [super basic CSS processing Setup](https://frontendmasters.com/blog/fine-ill-use-a-super-basic-css-processing-setup/) and I found myself nodding at most of his points.
 Not to take anything away from his suggested setup, but I use [PostCSS](https://postcss.org)in a very similar fashion.